barryclark/jekyll-now/_posts/2016-02-23-Learning-7-More-Languages.md

 ---
 layout: post
-title: Learning 7 More Languages
+title: Learning 7 More Languages - Part 1
 category: learning
-tags: learning, languages, lua, factor, elm, elixir, julia, minikanren, idris
+tags: learning, languages, lua, factor, elm, elixir
 ---

 This winter I worked through [Seven More Languages in Seven Weeks](https://pragprog.com/book/7lang/seven-more-languages-in-seven-weeks) by Bruce Tate, Fred Daoud, Jack Moffitt, and Ian Dees.
 As the name implies, this book introduced 7 recent programming languages and gave a quick introduction to each.

 I wrote these reactions as I worked through the sections.
-Now that I've finished the book I've added some final thoughts.

 # Lua